pottedmeat7/OpenVR-WalkInPlace/Readme.md

 If you want to update a profile with new settings you need to select the profile and delete it and re-create a "New Profile".

 If you name a profile with the name "default" it will be the initially loaded profile once SteamVR is started.

+### Arm Swinging
+To achieve more of an Arm Swinging only method you can set the "Walk Touch" value to 0 This will disable the walking mode and movement will only be applied if you are jogging / running.
+Your HMD will need to move by the HMD Y value but if set low enough this movement will happen naturally anyway.
+This mode only works with the "touchpad touch" locomotion options.

 ## Initial Setup
 ### Boost